paul-hammant/OmniGraffle_7.5_SVG_fixer/README.md

-OmniGraffle SVG 7.5 exports SVG that is occasionally broken.
+OmniGraffle SVG 7.5 exports SVG that occasionally has text formatting glitches (yes its creators know about the problem).

 # Example of broken SVG inside HTML

+The problems are highlighted in yellow in this screenshot.

 ![image](https://user-images.githubusercontent.com/82182/34155432-43abf2d2-e487-11e7-8de1-576a8245dc9d.png)